curl/curl/docs/libcurl/opts/CURLOPT_POSTFIELDS.md

 # DESCRIPTION

-Pass a char pointer as parameter, pointing to the data buffer to use in an HTTP POST operation.
+Pass a char pointer as parameter, pointing to the data buffer to use in an HTTP POST operation or an MQTT subscribe.
 The data must be formatted and encoded the way you want the server to receive it. libcurl does not convert or encode it in any way.
-For example, the web server may assume that this data is URL encoded.
+For example, a web server may assume that this data is URL encoded.

 The data pointed to is NOT copied by the library: as a consequence, it must be preserved by the calling application until the associated transfer finishes.